Trigve-Hagen/webegreat-dot-com/README.md

 You may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by Webpack.<br>
 You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.
+I put them all in assets and ran a single webpack.config.js file in the root..

 Only files inside `public` can be used from `public/index.html`.<br>
 Read instructions below for using assets from JavaScript and HTML.